waliulrayhan/Asp.Net-Core-Custom-Port-Number-Docker/README.md

   <li>Open your browser and navigate to <code>http://localhost:8081</code> (or your custom port number)</li>
 </ol>

-<p align="center">Once the configurations are updated, build and run your ASP.NET Core application using Docker.
-Your application will now be accessible through the specified custom port number.</p>

 <h2>License</h2>
 <p>This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details</p>